mikey-t/dotnet-react-sandbox/README.md

 ## TODO

-- Add in vuetest for client unit testing.
+- Add in vuetest for client unit testing
-- More client code cleanup.
+- More client code cleanup
-- Functionality to enable/disable social logins so fresh projects don't have console errors and broken social login buttons before setting up Google/Microsoft application credentials.
+- Functionality to enable/disable social logins so fresh projects don't have console errors and broken social login buttons before setting up Google/Microsoft application credentials
-- Functionality to enable/disable email verification functionality so you can register new accounts without setting up email sending.
+- Functionality to enable/disable email verification functionality so you can register new accounts without setting up email sending
-- Docker config/plumbing to generate a deployable image.
+- Docker config/plumbing to generate a deployable image
-- Move out boilerplate gulpfile commands to something like CRA's react-scripts.
+- Move out boilerplate gulpfile commands to something like CRA's react-scripts, or Vue's CLI
-- Generator scripts:
-  - Script that sets up dependencies (ensure windows/mac/linux support)
-  - Script that takes in things like project name and local url and completely sets up a new project
 - More docs on how to do various things:
   - How to create a new controller
   - Dependency injection notes
-  - Use of main and test DB to easily write data based unit tests without altering main DB data and with the ability to safely run destructive data unit tests without breaking anything.
+  - Use of main and test DB to easily write data based unit tests without altering main DB data and with the ability to safely run destructive data unit tests without breaking anything

-## Maybe TODO
-- Rip out custom account schema in favor of built-in .NET Identity.
+- Rip out custom account schema in favor of built-in .NET Identity (maybe)